Vortex-antivortex physics in shell-shaped Bose-Einstein condensates: Introduction

 \section{Introduction}

 From the microscopic to the astronomical, shell-shaped Bose-Einstein condensates (BECs) have made their appearance in fascinating ways.
 In the laboratory realm of ultracold gases, the bosonic optical-lattice setting is renowned for its ``wedding-cake" structures~\cite{Batrouni2002, DeMarco2005,Campbell2006,Barankov2007,Sun2009} consisting of Mott-insulating layers sandwiching superfluid shells, while other instances of such shells include Bose-Fermi mixtures~\cite{Molmer1998,Ospelkaus2006,Schaeybroeck2009}.
-In the stellar realm, extremely high densities in neutron stars offer the possibility of hosting condensed phases of subatomic particles, and some observed behavior has indicated shell-shaped superfluid regions~\cite{WEBER2005193,pethick2015,khomenko_haskell_2018}.
-BEC shells are expected to have dramatically different features from their filled counterparts in collective mode structure~\cite{Padavic2017, Sun2018, Diniz2020}, thermodynamics~\cite{PhysRevLett.123.160403,doi:10.1119/1.5125092}, and time-of-flight properties~\cite{PhysRevA.75.013611, tononi2019quantum,Meister_2019}.
+In superfluid helium droplets, introduction of other molecules in the center of the droplet leads to development of superfluid solvation shells around it~\cite{Grebenev2083,Whaley01}.
+In the stellar realm, extremely high densities in neutron stars offer the possibility of hosting condensed phases of subatomic particles, and some observed behavior has indicated shell-shaped superfluid regions~\cite{WEBER2005193,pethick2017,khomenko_haskell_2018,verma2020rotating}.
+BEC shells are expected to have dramatically different features from their filled counterparts in collective mode structure~\cite{Padavic2017, Sun2018, Diniz2020}, thermodynamics~\cite{PhysRevLett.123.160403,doi:10.1119/1.5125092}, and time-of-flight properties~\cite{PhysRevA.75.013611, PhysRevLett.125.010402, Meister_2019}.
 A proposed ``bubble trap" geometry~\cite{Zobay2001} in laboratory settings would allow for the realization of BEC shells in free space and the controlled tuning from a filled sphere to a topologically distinct~\cite{Sun2018, Padavic2017} hollowed out three-dimensional (3D) structure to a two-dimensional (2D) spherical surface.
 While so far gravitational sag has prevented the creation and analysis of free standing hollow shells on Earth, the advent of experiments in microgravity~\cite{van_Zoest1540, PhysRevLett.123.240402} holds promise.
-In particular, one experiment in the recently launched Cold Atomic Laboratory (CAL) aboard the International Space Station specifically designed to realize a hollow bubble geometry~\cite{Lundblad2019,frye2019boseeinstein}, has provided impetus for probing the unique topological and geometric aspects of BEC shells.
+In particular, one experiment in the recently launched Cold Atomic Laboratory (CAL) aboard the International Space Station specifically designed to realize a hollow bubble geometry~\cite{Lundblad2019,frye2019boseeinstein} has provided impetus for probing the unique topological and geometric aspects of BEC shells.